 Press and hold the left button on the mouse while moving the mouse to draw the object.

-Here's how to link a TextBox to a specific cell.
+Here’s how to link a TextBox to a specific Excel cell:

-3. Draw a text box into your worksheet.
+- Draw a text box on your worksheet.

-6. In your text box you'll see a content of the cell.
+- Your text box will display the content of the linked cell.

 How to check if an workbook is linked to another?

-And here is how to check if an Excel file is linked to any other External workbook or references.
+Learn how to check if an Excel file is linked to external workbooks or references:

-- In the Look in box, click Formulas.
+- In the Look in box, choose “Formulas”.

 If there are any external links it will show up like above.